Identification Canada FAQs | Police Clearance, Fingerprinting & Pardons

 Police Clearance Certificates — FAQ

-Canada-wide (name-based online) · Fingerprinting in Montreal only (if required)
+Canada-wide (name-based online) · Fingerprinting in Montreal if required

 What is a police clearance certificate?

-An official document (often called a criminal record check or CPIC check) confirming whether you have a record in Canada.
+A police clearance certificate (also known as a criminal record check or CPIC check) confirms whether you have a criminal record in Canada.
+It is commonly required for employment, licensing, immigration, study, visas, or volunteering.

 Do I need fingerprints, or is a name-based check enough?